khtdr/css-vars-design-token/README.md

 3. Make your changes in a feature branch.
 4. Write tests for your changes if applicable.
 5. Run the following NPM scripts:
-    -   npm test: Run Jest for testing.
+    -   `npm test`: Run Jest for testing.
-    -   npm run build: Build the project using Webpack in production mode.
+    -   `npm run build`: Build the project using Webpack in production mode.
-    -   npm run clean: Remove the dist and coverage directories.
+    -   `npm run clean`: Remove the `dist` and `coverage` directories.
-    -   npm run demo: Start a local server to view the demo at <http://localhost:8080/demo.html>.
+    -   `npm run demo`: Start a local server to view the demo at <http://localhost:8080/demo.html>.
-    -   npm run lint: Lint the project using ESLint.
+    -   `npm run lint`: Lint the project using ESLint.
-    -   npm run format: Format the TypeScript and JSX files using Prettier.
+    -   `npm run format`: Format the TypeScript and JSX files using Prettier.
-    -   npm run test:watch: Watch mode for running Jest tests.
+    -   `npm run test:watch`: Watch mode for running Jest tests.
-    -   npm run test:coverage: Run Jest with test coverage reporting.
+    -   `npm run test:coverage`: Run Jest with test coverage reporting.
-6. Submit a pull request to the main branch.
+6. Submit a pull request to the `main` branch.
 7. Provide a clear description of the changes you made in your pull request.

 Thank you for contributing to this project!

-<a id="org7cf8d8c"></a>
+<a id="orga6165bc"></a>

 # Test and code coverage reports

     > css-vars-design-token@1.0.1 test:coverage
     > jest --coverage

     PASS ./test.tsx
       Function toCssVars
-        ✓ toCssVars returns the expected flat list of css vars (1 ms) React integrations
+        ✓ toCssVars returns the expected flat list of css vars (2 ms) React integrations
-        ✓ Computed style matches the expectation from the token (12 ms) ✓ Computed style matches the other theme upon toggling (8 ms)
+        ✓ Computed style matches the expectation from the token (12 ms) ✓ Computed style matches the other theme upon toggling (7 ms)

     ---------------------------|---------|----------|---------|---------|-------------------
     File                       | % Stmts | % Branch | % Funcs | % Lines | Uncovered Line #s